 In February we ran an open design competition for four of the murals.
 We requested the designs reflect the natural beauty of the area and celebrate the diversity of the community.
 Our community panel, built from members representing the full community, helped us choose our four winners; Charlotte, Niall, Joy and Maya.
 The final two artists, Emma and Fem, are developing their designs through workshops with Brudenell Primary School.

 To create a lasting legacy for the community, artists and everyone involved, we have created a Mural Map.
-This will feature all seven murals, alongside biographies from our incredible artists.
-This map will be launched at our launch event on July 26th at the Cardigan Centre, see you there!
+This will feature all six murals, alongside biographies from our incredible artists.

 Special thanks to: